sncosmo/sncosmo/docs/photdata.rst

 Usually, photometric data can naturally be represented as a table of observations.
-Rather than imposing a new, unfamiliar format or class for representing such data, the approach taken in sncosmo is to use astropy `~astropy.table.Table` objects.
+Rather than imposing a new, unfamiliar format or class for representing such data, the approach taken in sncosmo is to use astropy `~astropy.table.table.Table` objects.

 Whichever structure is used, the data must have certain recognizable columns.
 For photometric data with Gaussian uncertainties in